-How to tell if someone is a victim
+How to tell if someone is a victim of domestic abuse

 It's sometimes difficult to know if a relative, friend, neighbour or colleague is experiencing domestic violence and abuse.
-Victims and perpetrators come from various walks of life.

-Victims aren't always passive with low self-esteem and perpetrators aren't always violent or hateful to their partner in front of others.
-Most people experiencing relationship violence don't tell others what goes on at home.
+Victims, survivors and perpetrators come from various walks of life.
+Most people that experience relationship violence don't tell others about what goes on at home.

 Injuries and excuses